Tokyo Skytree Your ultimate guide to breathtaking views

 The Tembo Galleria is the higher of the two observation decks and offers an even more spectacular view over Tokyo:

-• Ascent: From the Tembo Deck, you ride the "Tembo Shuttle" up to the Galleria.
+• Ascent: From the Tembo Deck, you take the "Tembo Shuttle" elevator up to the Galleria.

 • Sorakara Point: The highest publicly accessible point of the tower at 451.2 meters.

-• Sloping Corridor: A spiraling, ascending corridor that slowly leads you upward while offering ever-changing perspectives on the city.
+• Sloping Corridor: A spiral, upward-sloping corridor that gradually leads you higher, offering new perspectives of the city as you go.

-Observation Deck Height Highlights Best Time to Visit
+Observation Deck Height Features Best Time to Visit

-Tembo Deck 350 meters Glass floor, restaurant, souvenir shop Afternoon for a clear view of Mt.
-Fuji (in good weather)
+Tembo Deck 350 meters Glass floor, restaurant, souvenir shop Afternoon for clear views of Fuji (in good weather)

-Tembo Galleria 450 meters Spiraling corridor, Sorakara Point Sunset for the transition from day to night
+Tembo Galleria 450 meters Spiral corridor, Sorakara Point Sunset for the transition from day to night

 Tickets and Prices: Options for Every Visitor

-There are various ticket options for visiting Tokyo Skytree.
-Prices vary depending on the day of the week, time of day, and whether you book in advance or not.
+There are various ticket options for visiting the Tokyo Skytree.
+Prices vary depending on the day of the week, time of day, and whether you book in advance.

 Standard Tickets